Photography 2025

 Install WhatsApp instant messaging on the mobile phone for information and organisation through RCR chat groups.

-Exercise: The Sagrada Família in modern-day Barcelona
+Shared exercise with Architecture and Landscape: The Sagrada Família in today’s Barcelona

 Sketch: The Sagrada Família in modern-day Barcelona, Series 1, June 2024.
 Gouache with ink and pencil on Canson Imagine paper 200 g/m².
 23×32.5 cm.
 24-203_E01